 Taxis and other vehicles may use the offloading layby on either Bloor Street West or Queen’s Park to drop off and pick-up visitors with disabilities.
 A single, gently-sloped surface in textured granite and concrete leads from the Bloor Street layby to all three new entrances.
 Parking is not permitted in these lanes.

 The ROM’s entrance is stair-free and the main foyer is gradually sloped for smooth entry.
 All Museums’ levels are accessible by elevators and chair lifts.
 The Museum’s Visitor Guide & Floor Plan (PDF) is available at the admission desk.

 Accessible washrooms are available on every floor.
 A washroom for assisted toileting purposes is located in the First Aid Room on the Level 1.
 Please ask Security for access.

 A limited number of manual wheelchairs are available at coat check, free of charge, with identification.
 No reservation required.
-The ROM cannot provide an assistance person to push wheelchairs while in the Museum.
+The ROM cannot provide wheelchair escort services to push wheelchairs while in the Museum.
 Please review the ROM Admission Policy for Persons with Disabilities for details.